Skip to content

 What Rozie defers

 • React depth on React. react-cropper is a mature, multi-year library with a large user base, battle-tested edge-case handling, and React-idiomatic ergonomics refined over many releases.
 On React specifically it exposes more accumulated polish than Rozie's curated prop set.
-Rozie's value is not "more than react-cropper on React" — it's the same idiomatic component on all six frameworks from one source, with the five underserved targets getting a Cropper.js component they otherwise lack.
+Rozie's value is the same component everywhere, with the five underserved targets getting a Cropper.js component they otherwise lack.
 For anything outside the curated surface, getCropper() hands you the raw engine on every target.

 • Runtime-reconciling every option.
-Cropper.js v1 ships runtime setters only for the aspect ratio, drag mode, crop box, enable/disable, and source — so those five props reconcile live, and the rest are applied at construction (the Runtime-updatable? column in the API table).
-Wrappers that rebuild the whole instance on any option change (as react-cropper does for some props) can appear to "reconcile" more; Rozie deliberately keeps the construction-time set construction-time rather than churning a full destroy/rebuild.
-Anything not surfaced reconciles through the options passthrough at construction.
+Cropper.js v1 ships runtime setters only for the aspect ratio, drag mode, crop box, enable/disable, and source.
+Those five props reconcile live, and the rest are applied at construction (the Runtime-updatable? column in the API table).
+Wrappers that rebuild the whole instance on any option change (as react-cropper does for some props) can appear to reconcile more; Rozie deliberately keeps the construction-time set construction-time rather than churning a full destroy/rebuild.
+Anything not surfaced passes through the options object at construction.

 • Cropper.js v1, not v2.
 These packages wrap the mature v1.
 Cropper.js v2 (the Web-Components rewrite) is a separate, newer API; teams that want v2's web-component model are better served by it directly (it is already cross-framework via custom elements).
 See Why v1, not v2.